The best time to get prepared for a crisis is well before the crisis actually occurs. The second best time to get prepared for a crisis is right now.

 Most of us think of propane as a fuel source for our furnace or gas cooktops or perhaps our outdoor propane grill, but it is also critical for operating a variety of portable heaters and other equipment.

 Unless you live in a rural area where houses have large tanks installed on the property, there is not likely to be very much propane easily accessible, in quantity, at any one time in your area.

-Even if you have other ways of cooking, don’t discount the reliability, convenience and on demand heat that propane can provide with the right devices.
+Even if you have other ways of cooking, don’t discount the reliability, and convenience of an on-demand heat that propane can provide with the right devices.

 3. Bottled Water

 Pure, bottled water for drinking is one survival necessity that seemingly everyone understands, and that means you’ll have pretty much everyone dashing to grab however much they can when trouble is looming.

 Water is a critically important resource for survival, second only to air, so you’ll want to make sure you too have a large supply.